-Our work on the Commissioner's (and group) accounts is designed to provide reasonable assurance that they are free from material misstatement.
+Our work on the Chief Constable's accounts is designed to provide reasonable assurance that they are free from material misstatement.
 In performing our audit, we apply the concept of materiality, following the requirements of International Standard on Auditing (UK & Ireland) (ISA) 320: Materiality in planning and performing an audit.
 The standard states that 'misstatements, including omissions, are considered to be material if they, individually or in the aggregate, could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements'.
 We consider materiality when planning and performing our work and in assessing audit results.

 At the planning stage, we made a judgement about the size of misstatements which we would consider to be material and which gave a basis for determining the nature, timing and extent of risk assessment procedures, identifying and assessing the risk of material misstatement and determining the nature, timing and extent of further audit procedures.
-We determined overall materiality to be £6.1 million (being 2% of gross revenue expenditure), with a clearly trivial threshold of £0.2 million below which identified errors will not usually be reported.
+We determined overall materiality to be £3.3 million (being 2% of gross revenue expenditure), with a clearly trivial threshold of £99,000 below which identified errors will not usually be reported.
 We also set lower materiality values for accounting entries we consider to be more sensitive, for example, senior officer's remuneration.

-We updated our materiality calculation when we received the draft accounts and set the overall level at £5.9 million (being 2% of gross revenue expenditure) with a clearly trivial threshold of £0.2 million.
+We updated our materiality calculation when we received the draft accounts and set the overall level at £3.2 million (being 2% of gross revenue expenditure) with a clearly trivial threshold of £97,000.
 Appendix A provides more information on our approach.

-Having considered the risks of material misstatement, we identified three areas of significant risk, along with one area of management judgement, the first two of which are present in most audits.
-Our findings in this area are summarised below:
+Having considered the risks of material misstatement, we identified two areas of significant risk, along with one are of management judgement.
+Our findings in these areas are summarised below: